Edoxaban is a type of medicine known as an anticoagulant.

 - bruises that come up more easily and take longer to fade than usual

-This type of bleeding isn't dangerous and should stop by itself.
-If it happens, keep taking the edoxaban, but tell your doctor if the bleeding bothers you or doesn't stop.
+This type of bleeding is not dangerous and should stop by itself.
+If it happens, keep taking the edoxaban, but tell your doctor if the bleeding bothers you or does not stop.

 - Cuts – press on the cut for 10 minutes with a clean cloth.

-- Bleeding gums - if your gums are bleeding, try using a soft toothbrush and waxed dental floss to clean your teeth.
+- Bleeding gums – try using a soft toothbrush and waxed dental floss to clean your teeth.

 What you can do to prevent bleeding